Timothy Jarome

 Blacksburg, VA 24061

-I was an undergraduate at Kent State University, where I received a BA in Psychology in 2006 while studying mechanisms of learning in rodents under the guidance of Dr. David Riccio.
+I was an undergraduate at Kent State University, where I received a B.A. in Psychology in 2006 while studying mechanisms of learning in rodents under the guidance of Dr. David Riccio.
 I did my graduate work at the University of Wisconsin-Milwaukee, working in the behavioral neuroscience laboratory of Dr. Fred Helmstetter.
 It was there that I became interested in the cellular and molecular mechanisms of memory formation and modification that characterize much of my research today.
 In 2013 I became a postdoctoral fellow in Dr. Farah Lubin’s laboratory at the University of Alabama at Birmingham, where I began to study epigenetic mechanisms of memory formation.
 It is a combination of training that I received from these labs that have influenced my current research program.
 I joined the faculty at Virginia Tech in 2018, where I established my lab examining the cellular, molecular and epigenetic mechanisms of memory formation and modification and age-related memory decline in neurons.

 - Postdoctoral Fellow, University of Alabama at Birmingham, Neurobiology, 2013-2017